Relieve Your Jaw Pain

 Frequently Asked Questions

-If you’re experiencing recurring pain or stiffness in your jaw, we recommend scheduling a TMD evaluation with Dr. Villalobos.
+If you’re experiencing recurring pain or stiffness in your jaw, we recommend scheduling a TMJ evaluation with Dr. Villalobos by calling our Jupiter office at (561) 744-0677.
 While your pain may not be connected to a TMJ disorder, it’s better to be safe than sorry and find out for sure.
-If it turns out that you do have TMD, Dr. Villalobos will provide you with an ideal treatment solution.
+If it turns out that you are suffering from TMD, Dr. Villalobos will provide you with an ideal treatment solution.

-Clicking or popping sounds when you move your jaw is a common symptom of TMJ disorder.
-These noises are typically heard when you speak, chew, or yawn.
+A clicking or popping sensation when you move your jaw is a common symptom of TMJ disorder.
+These may be noticed when you speak, chew, or yawn.
 If this is happening to you, call our Jupiter practice and schedule a consultation with Dr. Villalobos.

-Headaches are a common symptom of TMJ disorder (TMD).
+Headaches are a common symptom of TMJ disorders.
 This is often the result of grinding your teeth, which builds up pressure in your sinuses and can lead to headaches.

-However, many people suffer from recurring sinus headaches that aren’t related to TMD problems, which can lead to a misdiagnosis in some cases.
+However, many people suffer from recurring sinus headaches that aren’t related to TMJ problems, which contribute to a misdiagnosis in some cases.
 When you visit Dr. Villalobos for a consultation, he’ll evaluate your symptoms and ensure you get an accurate diagnosis.